 Candidates submit an essay of up to 3,000 words on a choice of topics decided by the Tutors in medicine.
 Essays are submitted under a pseudonym.

 The Ayres-Evans Prize is advertised in Michaelmas Term and awarded in Hilary.

-The Currie Prize is worth approximately £300 and is awarded on tutors’ recommendation to the student giving the best performance in First Public Examination.
+The Currie Prize is worth approximately £300 and is awarded on tutors’ recommendation to the student giving the best performance in examinations.